Electrophysiology: Solid-supported membrane (SSM)-based

 With this electrophysiological approach, proteoliposomes, membrane vesicles, or membrane fragments containing the channel or transporter of interest are adsorbed to a lipid monolayer painted over a functionalized electrode.
 This electrode consists of a glass support, a chromium layer, a gold layer, and an octadecyl mercaptane monolayer.
 Because the painted membrane is supported by the electrode, it is called a solid-supported membrane.
-It is important to note that mechanical perturbations, which usually destroy a biological lipid membrane, do not influence the life-time of an SSM.
+Mechanical perturbations, which usually destroy a biological lipid membrane, do not influence the life-time of an SSM.
 The capacitive electrode (composed of the SSM and the absorbed vesicles) is so mechanically stable that solutions may be rapidly exchanged at its surface.
 This property allows the application of rapid substrate/ligand concentration jumps to investigate the electrogenic activity of the protein of interest, measured via capacitive coupling between the vesicles and the electrode.

 Bioelectric recognition assay (BERA)

 The bioelectric recognition assay (BERA) is a novel method for determination of various chemical and biological molecules by measuring changes in the membrane potential of cells immobilized in a gel matrix.
 Apart from the increased stability of the electrode-cell interface, immobilization preserves the viability and physiological functions of the cells.
 BERA is used primarily in biosensor applications in order to assay analytes that can interact with the immobilized cells by changing the cell membrane potential.
 In this way, when a positive sample is added to the sensor, a characteristic, "signature-like" change in electrical potential occurs.
 BERA is the core technology behind the recently launched pan-European FOODSCAN project, about pesticide and food risk assessment in Europe.
 BERA has been used for the detection of human viruses (hepatitis B and C viruses and herpes viruses), veterinary disease agents (foot and mouth disease virus, prions, and blue tongue virus), and plant viruses (tobacco and cucumber viruses) in a specific, rapid (1–2 minutes), reproducible, and cost-efficient fashion.
 The method has also been used for the detection of environmental toxins, such as pesticides and mycotoxins in food, and 2,4,6-trichloroanisole in cork and wine, as well as the determination of very low concentrations of the superoxide anion in clinical samples.

 A BERA sensor has two parts: